rishikaarya/Automotive-Analytics-Dashboard/README.md

 # WEATHER MONITORING FOR NAGPUR

 ### INTRODUCTION
-This dataset focuses on meteorological parameters observed over time, offering insights into weather patterns such as temperature, dew point, humidity, UV index, wind chill, and visibility.
-These data points are critical for weather forecasting, safety measures, and resource planning.
+The dataset includes weather data recorded over a specific period for Nagpur.
+Each entry includes the exact date and time of recording, capturing variations in meteorological parameters such as temperature, dew point, and humidity.
+This detailed timestamping allows for in-depth analysis of daily and seasonal weather patterns, helping to identify trends and anomalies over the observed period.

 ### DATASET: NAGPUR WEATHER DATASET